 * Payment for the tour will be made in Euro funds to your Driver at the end of your journey.
 You may also prepay for the tour via PayPal, just let us know in advance if you wish to prepaty for the service.

 * You will be provided an English speaking driver who is not a locally licensed tour guide.
 Italy's strict laws aimed at protecting the legitimacy of licensed tour guides do not permit tour drivers to accompany, guide, or provide touristc information away from the vehicle.
-Your driver will provide you with basic information about the places you visit and assist you as much as possible, but will be required to remain with the vehicle while you sightsee.
+Your driver will be required to remain with the vehicle while you sightsee.

 * Civita di Bagnoreggio requires a walk up an incline on a narrow foot bridge between the parking area and the town itself.
 The town is not accessible by vehicle.
 Please be sure you are physically fit to walk the distance and on a slight incline.
 Please refer to the photos and video on this page for a visual reference of the distance you must walk on the foot bridge.